 “For most farmers, controlling land via a farm lease can be more profitable than owning the land,” Hensley says.
 “Additionally, there are many investors still in the market looking at farmland as a diversification play, and they desire a long-term lease relationship.”

 Typically, the farmer-seller may find themselves slightly more negotiable on the sale price, in order to attract the investor who will lease the farm back to them at a fair market rental rate.
 The lease parameters moving forward are negotiated right along with sale/purchase of property, and all the documents are completed at closing.
 Years ago, Hensley says, leases would last multiple years or even decades.
 But the typical agreement today is set for one to three years, often with a chance to renew.

-Most lease-back sales are done quietly, Hensley says, and never hit the open market.
-But he encourages farmers and investors interested in this opportunity to contact farmland management companies, real estate brokers and lenders.
-Those types of professionals can often play matchmaker between farmers and investors.
+Most lease-back sales are done quietly, Kirkpatrick says.
+He encourages farmers and investors to contact farmland management companies, real estate brokers and lenders.
+Those professionals can often pair farmers and investors.